Indoor Environmental Quality Policy

 The specific responsibilities of the indoor environmental quality coordinator are as follows:

-- Receive IEQ complaints and make the appropriate determination as to what action is necessary.
+- Receive IEQ concerns and make the appropriate determination as to what action is necessary.

 - Conduct site investigations (when necessary) and initiate remedial measures.